avinashr91/Community-Detection/README.md

 results were concluded and compared.
 The approach used in this work can effectively extract community structure representing users based on their conversation frequency in a given topic.

+# Working of the Project:

+SOURCE CODE folder has 3 subfolders:
+	a.
+Data Modelling - This contains the files used for preprossing and indexing.
+The program can be started by calling Indexing.jar
+		NOTE :  The input for this data(compresessed version) was about 1 GB in size.
+	b.
+Community Detection - This folder contains Program.jar and contains our implementation of Fast Modulartiy approach.
+	c.
+Graph Visualization - This folder contains the the R code for community detection from igraph package along with grpah visualization module for analyzing the communities.
+		NOTE : R is an iterative programming language and hence no executables can be given for this.
+    R must be set up to execute this.

+Please reach out for any clarifications regarding code or the exectuion.